 For Utility, it is important that the namespace arg is set to appdaemon as no app can work within that namespace.
 If not namespace is specified, calling this function will rise an error.

-8.3.6 Sequence
+8.2.5 Sequence

-run\sequence (self, sequence: Union[str, list], \\kwargs)
+run\sequence (self, sequence, \\kwargs)

 Run an AppDaemon Sequence.
 Sequences are defined in a valid apps.yaml file or inline, and are sequences of service calls.